vlang/v/doc/docs.md

 ### Immutable function args by default

-In V function arguments are immutable by default and mutable args have to be marked on call.
+In V function arguments are immutable by default, and mutable args have to be marked on call.

 Since there are also no globals, that means that the return values of the functions,